MarkoMuc/nolink-func-c/notes/part2.md

 **Note** that in this case, the loaded object code functions correctly, but we also now limit the maximum size of our object code to the first 2 Gigabytes of the process address space.

+#### Trampoline solution

-4. There does exist a way to relocate correctly, without changing how we compile the code (or in case we only have the object code).
+There does exist a way to relocate correctly, without changing how we compile the code (or in case we only have the object code).
 The logic behind is, to load the 64-bit address with a 64-bit immediate value compatible `move` instruction, but this instruction takes up 10 bytes, while the current move only takes up 5 bytes.
 Just overwriting the smaller `move` with the larger one can cause additional complication, since we can overwrite